 What we fund

-Point32Health Foundation supports work to advance equity in aging—prioritizing efforts that address systemic inequities.
+Point32Health Foundation supports work to advance equity in aging—prioritizing efforts that address systemic inequities and advance social and racial justice.

 Photos courtesy of Grow Nashua, ETHOS and Mass Senior Action Council.

-We invest in nonprofit organizations centering community-led solutions that address systemic inequities.
-We give grants in Connecticut, Maine, Massachusetts, New Hampshire and Rhode Island.
+We invest in community-led solutions that address systemic inequities in Connecticut, Maine, Massachusetts, New Hampshire and Rhode Island.

-Our equity in aging focus recognizes that a lifetime of inequities can exacerbate health disparities as people of color, people with disabilities and people who face systemic barriers grow older.
-We support community organizations working to improve conditions for those bearing the greatest risks and burdens of inequitable systems.
+Our equity in aging focus recognizes that inequities can accumulate over time, exacerbating health outcomes as we age.
+We support community organizations working to improve conditions for people affected by disinvestments in their communities and inequitable systems.
 Equity in aging addresses a growing and unmet need.

 - Systemic inequities cause health disparities